y1ngyang/Networking-Fundamentals-from-Akamai-Technical-Academy/README.md

 website: files used to configure the basic website
 images: I needed these as proof of certain deliverables.

-This course guides you to master network theory, internet infrasture, basic network security, management and troubleshooting.
+More on the course description: This course guides you to master network theory, internet infrasture, basic network security, management and troubleshooting.

 Networking Fundamentals Syllabus
 by Akamai Technologies, Inc.